 - Molecular Diversity and Screening: Ranjala Ratnayake, Ph.D. (firstname.lastname@example.org)

-- Structure-Based Drug Design: Gustavo Seabra, Ph.D. ( email@example.com)
+- AI-based and Structure-Based Drug Design & Optimization: Gustavo Seabra, Ph.D. ( email@example.com)

 - Synthetic Chemistry: Qi-Yin Chen, Ph.D. (firstname.lastname@example.org)

 - Behavioral Pharmacology: Jenny Wilkerson, Ph.D. ( email@example.com)

 Please submit a two-page proposal to the respective core leaders if you would like to collaborate with us.
 The proposals will be evaluated by a committee on a monthly basis.
 General questions can be directed to Hendrik Luesch at firstname.lastname@example.org.
 Your proposal should briefly cover the following: